unix-ninja/shellfire/README.md

 ```

 At this point, you should have enough to exploit easy vulnerabilities.
 You can
-simply start executing commands and they will be sent over to the target.
+start executing commands and they will be sent over to the target.

-For more complex vulnerabilities, you may need to specify additional options.
+More complex vulnerabilities may require specifying additional options.
-To exemplify, let's assume you needed to send a cookie with a session ID in
+For example, let's assume you needed to send a cookie with a session ID in
 order to exploit your target.
 You may want to add something like this:

 ```